 ProfessionalsMark F. Pomerantz

-Of counsel in the Litigation Department, Mark Pomerantz is a nationally known trial lawyer and litigator, and has extensive public and private experience in white-collar and regulatory matters.
+Of counsel (on leave) in the Litigation Department, Mark Pomerantz is a nationally known trial lawyer and litigator, and has extensive public and private experience in white-collar and regulatory matters.
 He has counseled CEOs in proceedings brought by the Justice Department and the SEC, and has represented prominent corporations and individuals with regard to many sensitive and high-profile matters.

 Mark has represented some of the largest companies in the United States in investigations undertaken by the U.S. Department of Justice and various state and local prosecutors.
 He has tried cases on behalf of commercial clients and individuals before juries and arbitration panels, and also has substantial appellate experience, arguing dozens of appeals before appellate courts throughout the country.